Vencoders/MAMIQA/README.md

 # MAMIQA

-This repository contains the implementation for the paper:

-MAMIQA: No-Reference Image Quality Assessment based on Multiscale Attention Mechanism with Natural Scene Statistics
+This repository contains the implementation for the paper "MAMIQA: No-Reference Image Quality Assessment based on Multiscale Attention Mechanism with Natural Scene Statistics", published in IEEE SPL, 2023.

+## Paper
+The paper is available on [IEEEXplore](https://ieeexplore.ieee.org/abstract/document/10124974) as Open Access.
+A preprint is available [here](https://trepo.tuni.fi/handle/10024/151112).

 ## **Environment**